briankarlsayen/job-scrapper/README.md

 - to get skills I need data from others: ask skills from others, get skills from resume, etc

 BUGS
+[ ] lkd access scroll bottom to full content
 [ ] C not listed when C, C++ exist
 [ ] Git not listed when Git/Github

-[ ] lkd access scroll bottom to full content
+ENCHANCEMENT
+[ ] create a test file, for improvement checking